International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Rustom Jilla

 I mean again, I mean you covered it.
-I mean PJ, I mean, this is really hard to predict, right, because we’re going into government regulations, consumer psychology and also the possible fear of any wave twos or anything like that.
+I mean PJ, I mean, this is really hard to predict, right, because we're going into government regulations, consumer psychology and also the possible fear of any wave twos or anything like that.
 I mean you never know.
-Its hard to predict.
+It's hard to predict.
 But even after COVID19, I mean, consumers, actual consumers, might maintain higher stockpiles as a common practice.
 Who knows.

 Operator